-In this option, a percentage point can be specified for the chosen risk metric, e.g. the risk characterisation ratio hazard/exposure (H/E) or exposure/hazard (E/H).
+In this option, a percentage point can be specified for the chosen risk metric (margin of exposure (MOE) or hazard index (HI)).
 The corresponding percentile is calculated from the distribution of individual risks.
-The default percentiles are a risk characterisation ratio hazard/exposure at 0.1% or a ratio exposure/hazard at 99.9%.
-Specify whether the risk metric is calculated using the inverse distribution or not.
+The default percentiles are a margin of exposure at 0.1% or a hazard index at 99.9%, but another value can be chosen.
+It can also be indicated whether the risk metric is calculated using the inverse distribution or not.
 This option is provided because percentile calculation in small data sets is asymmetric in both tails.
 When this option is set, the percentile is calculated as the inverse of the complementary percentage of the inverse distribution.
-E.g., the $p{0.1}$ of the H/E distribution is calculated as $1/(p{99.9})$ of 1/H/E distribution); the $p{99.9}$ of the E/H distribution is calculated as $1/(p{0.1})$ of 1/E/H distribution).
+E.g., the $p{0.1}$ of the MOE distribution is calculated as $1/(p{99.9}$ of 1/MOE distribution); the $p{99.9}$ of the HI distribution is calculated as $1/(p{0.1}$ of 1/HI distribution).